VorpalChic/VorpalChic.github.io/_posts/2017-6-5-don't-try-do.md

 comments: true
 ---

 I recently started reading this book titled [“The Subtle Art of Not Giving a F*ck”](http://a.co/8hMCAif) by Mark Manson.
 Lovely title right?
 I heard of the book a couple of times in the past, and thought that it was a total joke.
 You know the books that you buy as gag gifts.
-Only, once I actually found out it was a honest to goodness self help book, I figured what the hell I’ll read it.<!--more-->
+Only, once I actually found out it was a honest to goodness self help book, I figured what the hell I’ll read it.

 The author gives you a hard core does of reality, in some not so conventional ways.
 I’ve started reading it a couple of time, but life gets in the way and I keep putting it down.
 However, I’m going to use this as the first step to my mental rehabilitation, so to speak.
 Now, I’m not usually into a bunch of self help crap.
 Once I had an accounting teacher that was really into it, and she pushed it on us like it was a religion.
 Then of course the kiss-ups in class liked to read them to gain teacher approval.
-Needless to say, it left a bad taste in my mouth.
+Needless to say, it left a bad taste in my mouth.<!--more-->

 Anywho, what Mark Manson shares in this book (at least in the first chapter), is about not trying.
 Wait what?
 Yes you read that right, Mark’s approach is learning how to not try.
 Let me explain.
 What he means by not trying, is that you shouldn’t try to be something you're not.
 Giving too many fucks about something you have no control over, is going to leave you feeling inadequate in the long run.